English as a Second Language (ESL)

 Grading Mode: Standard Letter, Pass/No Pass

 This course is the first in a series of advanced integrated ESL skills courses designed to improve the academic reading, writing, grammar, and interpersonal communication skills of non-native speakers.
-It integrates intensive study of grammar, reading, and writing for high-intermediate students who are non-native speakers of English.
-Expansion of intermediate grammar and reading skills, with extended practice using advanced grammatical structures.
-A variety of in-class writing assignments will be completed in response to readings emphasizing a cultural component.
-Offered for grade or pass/no pass.
+Integrates college-level reading, writing, and critical thinking skills.
+Emphasis on summary skills, short responses to college-level readings, and clear/concise expression of ideas and opinions.
+Individual attention given to the structure and usage problems of ESL students by using unsimplified readings, conferencing, computer applications, and self-revisions.
+Students will write approximately 6,000 instructor-evaluated words, including a variety of weekly in-class writing assignments.
+Graded or Pass/No Pass option.
+This course may also be offered online.
+NOT DEGREE APPLICABLE.
 Students should complete the guided self-placement form before the first semester enrolling in an ESL course to determine which ESL course they should enroll in.
 This can be found at https://occsssp.formstack.com/forms/esl_selfplacement.

 Catalog Program Pages Referencing ESL A052